 - Semisweet mini chocolate chips – or you can use finely chopped chocolate

-I've heard that cannoli is actually Sicilian and from there made its way to Italy.
+Cannoli is actually Sicilian in origin (not Italian), and from there made its way to Italy.
 Citrus (such as orange), is a traditional flavor, but usually in the form of candied orange peel.

 How to Make Cannoli Cream

 For best flavor and texture, strain the ricotta in the fridge overnight.
 (See the recipe card below for detailed instructions on how to do this.)

 - Add all ingredients (except the chocolate chips) to a large bowl.